-Jubelin became effectively a household name as the lead investigator into the disappearance of William Terrill.
+Jubelin became effectively a household name as the lead investigator into the disappearance of William Tyrrell.
 He had apparently made a name for himself with three decades of experience as a crack detective.

 Jubelin maintained that his actions were ‘reasonably necessary for the protection of his lawful interests’, a limited defence provided for under the Surveillance Devices Act.

 The presiding Magistrate, Ross Hudson, rejected those arguments.
 The Magistrate found that Jubelin’s offending “strikes across the heart, extent, nature and purpose of the Surveillance Devices Act”, noting that the illegal recording of the conversations could cause future Court proceedings to be thrown out and the “tentacles” of such conduct should be noted.

 Despite requests from Jubelin’s defence barrister that no conviction be recorded, the Magistrate recorded convictions for each of the four offences and fined Jubelin the hefty total of $10,000.00.